Moro reflex: History

-The Moro reflex was first described in western medicine by Austrian pediatrician Ernst Moro (1874–1951) in 1918.
+The Moro reflex was first described in western medicine by pediatrician Ernst Moro (1874–1951) in 1918.
 Moro referred to it as the Umklammerungsreflex (embracing reflex).
 In this publication, he stated: "When a young infant is placed on the examination table and one taps with hands on both sides of the pillow, there follows a rapid symmetrical extending abduction of both extremities, which approach each other in adduction immediately thereafter".
 According to him, this reflex should disappear after the infant's first 3–6 months of life.
 Since then, the Moro reflex has been used to detect early neurological problems in infants.
 Absence or prolonged retention of Moro reflex can be signs that the infants need neurological attention.

 Function

 The Moro reflex may be a survival instinct to help the infant cling to its mother.
-If the infant lost its balance, the reflex caused the infant to embrace its mother and regain its hold on the mother’s body.
+If the infant lost its balance, the reflex caused the infant to embrace its mother and regain its hold on the mother's body.
+The Moro reflex might also be an alarm signal from the baby who is about to lose support, and the spread arms provide extremities for where to be grabbed by its handler to prevent a fall.